California Workplace Accident Lawyers

 • Internal injuries.

 As stated, most workers who are injured on the job in California are covered under workers’ compensation insurance.
-While this system is fantastic in that it offers workers compensation for a portion of their losses, it falls short in that workers who file workers’ compensation claims are barred from recovering their full compensation award, including damages for pain and suffering.
+The workers’ compensation system provides benefits to cover a portion of a worker’s losses.
+However, it does not allow workers to seek other types of compensation, such as damages for pain and suffering.

-Indeed, workers’ compensation is a type of no-fault system where workers who are injured at work can seek compensation without having to prove the fault of their employer, and without having to worry about being barred from recovery due to their own fault.
-However, in exchange for no-fault benefits, employers are given immunity from liability–which means that you cannot file a lawsuit against your employer for compensation–and the types of benefits recoverable are limited.
+Indeed, workers’ compensation is a type of no-fault system that allows workers who are injured on the job to seek compensation without having to prove their employer’s fault and without worrying about being barred from recovery due to their own negligence.
+However, in exchange for no-fault benefits, employers are given immunity from liability, which means that you cannot file a lawsuit against your employer for compensation, and the types of benefits recoverable are limited.

 Who’s Covered Under Workers’ Compensation?